xCodeMuse/eks-terraform/docs/test_strategy.md

 ### Test Reporting

 - Generate detailed test reports using the provided templates
-- Upload test reports as artifacts in GitHub Actions
+- Store test reports in the docs/test_reports directory
+- Include screenshots and logs for failures
 - Track test coverage over time
-- Document known issues and workarounds

 ## 12. Conclusion & Next Steps

-This test strategy provides a comprehensive approach to testing the AWS EKS Terraform module and its integrated submodules.
-By following this strategy, we can ensure the module functions correctly across various configurations and scenarios.
+This test strategy provides a comprehensive approach to validating the AWS EKS Terraform module.
+By implementing both unit tests and functional tests, we can ensure the module works correctly in various configurations and scenarios.

 ### Next Steps

-1. Implement basic test fixtures for the main module
+1. Implement the test cases outlined in this document
-2. Develop Terratest scripts for end-to-end testing
-3. Set up CI/CD pipeline for automated testing
+2. Set up CI/CD pipelines for automated testing
+3. Create detailed test reports for each test run
-4. Create detailed test cases based on the scenarios outlined in this document
+4. Continuously improve test coverage based on user feedback

-## Appendix A: Test Case Template

-# AWS Configuration

-# Terraform Variables
+5. Address the known gaps in test coverage